hdgamer1404Jonas/RandomShitMod/README.md

-# randomshit
+# RandomShit

-A mod which implements random shit and may messes around with THE UNITY PARTICLE SYSTEM
+Introduces random Stuff into the game

 Use `qpm-rust s build` to build
 Same goes for `qpm-rust s copy` and `qpm-rust s qmod`